sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 backend server.
 Your marketplace front-end should call this new backend endpoint and not the Flex API directly.

-If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router][ftw-daily-api-router].
+If you use Sharetribe Web Template, you can add a new endpoint by adding it to the [API router][web-template-api-router].

 The new server endpoint should call the payment gateway API to do the payment action and the Flex Marketplace API to transition the